fabiolune/logic-engine/README.md

 ### Internal direct operators

-Internal direct rules are similar to direct rules, but they are meant to be applied on values that are other fields of the same type; in this case `Value` should correspond to the name of another field in the analyzed type:
+Internal direct rules are similar to direct rules, but they are meant to be applied to values that are other fields of the same type; in this case, `Value` should correspond to the name of another field in the analyzed type:

 - `InnerEqual`: equality between two value typed fields
 - `InnerNotEqual`: equality between two value typed fields